-A digital photographic record will be kept by the ESA.
+A digital photographic record will be kept by the Site ECO.
 The photographic record will be used to show before, during and post rehabilitation evidence of the site as well as in cases of damages claims if they arise.
 Each image must be dated, include a co-ordinate and a brief description note attached.
-The ESA photographic record must form part of the weekly Environmental Checklists.
+The Site ECO's photographic record must form part of the weekly Environmental Checklists.